zhangxiangxiao/old-hugo-website/content/posts/evolvetosum.md

     - "research"
 ---

 Here is one simple question: how to make machines learn to sum up two numbers?
 Of course, this problem largely depends on how the numbers are represented.
-If they are represented in any of the finite-precision float-point format, a simple regression where both weights are one would solve the problem.
+If they are represented in some finite-precision float-point format, a simple regression where both weights are one would solve the problem.
 But that's not what I mean here.
 What I mean is, given the symbolic representation of numbers (i.e., each number is a sequence of digits), how could a machine learn to sum them up?

 There have been research projects in this realm, but the results are far from satisfactory and none of them can produce a machine that can sum up two numbers of arbitrary length.
 In this blog I want to offer an alternative view of this problem by dichotomizing learning into individual learning and evolutionary learning.
 Then, I provide an initial thought on the possibility of a new learning paradigm that is inspired not only from how each of us learns, but also how knowledge is formed during the entire human evolutionary process.